alloppi/git_test2/README.md

 ### Git Roll back Method 1, Checkout commit, (Virtual Commit, require create new branch and merge into main)
 ```
+git checkout <filename> = restore the file changes from staged or last HEAD
+git checkout . = restore all files that deleted from staged or last HEAD
-git checkout <commit_id> = Roll back to the hash that commit
+git checkout <commit_id> = Roll back to the hash that commit and update to staged area
+git checkout HEAD~2 <filename> = Roll back file to HEAD-2 commit and update to staged area
 git switch - = Reverse the previous roll back command

-git checkout -- <filename> = discard the changes to last HEAD
 ```

 ### Git Roll back Method 2, Revert Commit